Reporting Hub Architecture

 Component Functions

-Azure AD is the default authentication method for the Reporting Hub.
-Azure AD B2B allows you to add guest users (outside of your tenant).
-Users and Groups are managed in Azure AD and are used to provide access to navigation options, reports and row-level security.
+Microsoft Entra ID (formerly called Azure Active Directory or AAD) is the default authentication method for the Reporting Hub.
+Entra ID B2B allows you to add guest users (outside of your tenant).
+Users and Groups are managed in Entra ID and are used to provide access to navigation options, reports and row-level security.

 Note: The Reporting Hub also supports Okta, OpenID Connect & Auth0 authentication schemes.
 See Authentication Adminfor more information.